neuralmagic/sparseml/integrations/ultralytics/README.md

 Some of the tasks you can perform using this integration include, but are not limited to:
 * model pruning
-* quantization-aware-training
+* quantization-aware training
-* sparse quantization-aware-training
+* sparse quantization-aware training
 * sparse transfer learning

 ## Installation
-To use both the script, clone both repositories, install their dependencies, and copy the integrated training script into the yolov5 directory to run from.
+To use the script, clone both repositories, install their dependencies, and copy the integrated training script into the yolov5 directory to run from.

 ```bash